Variational Sequential Optimal Experimental Design using Reinforcement Learning: Numerical experiment details

-\textbf{Hyperparameters.} The hyperparameters for the uni-model source location finding problem are listed in \cref{tab:hyper_source_uni}, where vsOED-G-I stands for \textbf{G}MM with \textbf{I}IG, and vsOED-N-T for \textbf{N}F with \textbf{T}IG, etc. For the linear mapping in the output layer of the GMM net, we transform the output of the GMM mean net of the PoI posterior predictor to a range of $[-6, 6]$, the output of the GMM standard deviation net of the PoI posterior predictor to a range of $[10^{-5}, 1]$, the output of the GMM mean net of the QoI posterior predictor to a range of $[-6, 6]$, and the output of the GMM standard deviation net of the QoI posterior predictor to a range of $[10^{-5}, 2]$.
-The truncated normal distribution is not used in this example.
+\paragraph{Hyperparameters} \Cref{tab:hyper_source_uni,tab:hyper_source_multi} present the hyperparameter settings for Case 1a and 1b, respectively.
+In both cases, for the `Linear mapping' in the GMM net, we map the PoI GMM mean to $[-6, 6]$, PoI GMM standard deviation to $[10^{-5}, 1]$, QoI GMM mean to $[-6, 6]$, and QoI GMM standard deviation to $[10^{-5}, 2]$.
+The truncated normal distribution is not used.